ZDQpeter/Homepage-Deqing_Zhai/README.md

 I graduated both bachelor and Ph.D degrees in Electrical and Electronic Engineering from Nanyang Technological University, Singapore in the year of 2014 and 2018, respectively.

 In my bachelor study, I specialized in control systems and clean energy branches, and graduated with First Class Honour and Dean's List.
-Besides study, I also joined some societies, such as IEEE NTU Student Chapter and Astronomy Society.
+Besides study, I also joined some societies, such as IEEE NTU Student Chapter and NTU Astronomy Society.

 In my Ph.D study, I focused on machine learning and optimization algorithms in the applications of smart buildings, such as energy efficiency and thermal comfort evaluations over centralized Air-Conditioning and Mechanical Ventilation (ACMV) systems.
 I also joined in societies together with research and study, such as IEEE Student, INNS Student, IEEE Industrial Electronics Society (Singapore Chapter), IEEE NTU Student Chapter, NTU Astronomy Society.